 Andrey Krutskikh, special Russian presidential representative for international cooperation in cybersecurity and director of the Foreign Ministry International Security Department, said at the 9th All-Russian congress of political scientists that the Kremlin is "trying to come to an agreement with the Americans within the United Nations to somehow smooth over the possible consequences of all this,” Krutskikh told the state run news agency TASS.

-“The war [in cyberspace] is underway and unfolding very intensively, the Kremlin diplomat said.
+"The war is underway and unfolding very intensively, the Kremlin diplomat said.
 “No matter how hard we may try to say that all this is disguised and that it isn’t that war or this war, in actual fact, military activities in cyberspace are in full swing,” he said.
-“What matters now is to calculate the damage and determine who will lose it in the end and what shape the world will eventually acquire as a result of this war.”
+“What matters now is to calculate the damage and determine who will lose it in the end and what shape the world will eventually acquire as a result of this war."

 Russia last week proposed holding talks on cybersecurity with the European Union, following successful consultations with France, Germany and the Netherlands, TASS reported.
 "We have been pressing for collective consultations on cybersecurity with the European Union," Krutskikh said.
 Discussions with Brussels have “intensified lately,” he said.
 “We had excellent full-scale talks with France, the Netherlands and Germany.
 There are plans for talks and consultations on information security with many other European countries,” the envoy said.